igormiktor/CARRTv3/notes/Electronics.md

 | Start up      | 200 mA     |
 | Computing     | 350 mA     |

-* Switched directly by PowerBoost 1000C using a manual switch that grounds the Enable Pin on the PowerBoost.
+* Switched directly by PowerBoost 1000C using a manual switch (on the upper-rear distribution panel) that grounds the Enable Pin on the PowerBoost.

 ## Raspberry Pico Operations